sage-code/maj/README.md

 **Script:**

-Maj has an alternative alphabet optimized for stylus.
+Maj has an alternative heand writing alphabet optimized for stylus.

 * ƍ⍺ʋ.შʋნ⍺;   = qau muna;
-* ɚσჲ.ɚσ.შ⍺უ! = eso es maj!
+* ɚთ⍺.ɚσ.შ⍺უ! = eta es maj!

-The script alphabet is mapped 1:1 with the print alphabet.
+The script alphabet is mapped 1:1 with the Latin print alphabet.

 [Script details](script.md)

-There is a dual conversion from Latin and Maj and back:
+There is a dual conversion tool from Latin into Maj script:

 [Script converter](https://lingojam.com/MajScript)